project-chip/connectedhomeip/docs/guides/chip_tool_guide.md

-    -   _<CredentialIndex\>_ is the index of the credential, between `1` and the maximum value you set in the `NumberOfCredentialsSupportedPerUser` attribute (see the section 5.2.3.20 of the Matter Application Cluters specification for details).
+    -   _<CredentialIndex\>_ is the index of the credential, between `1` and the maximum value you set in the `NumberOfCredentialsSupportedPerUser` attribute (see the section 5.2.3.20 of the Matter Application Clusters specification for details).
 Setting the credential index to `0` will cause an error.

--   _<CredentialData\>_ is a string parameter with the secred credential data.
+-   _<CredentialData\>_ is a string parameter with the secret credential data.
     For example, the PIN code value (`12345` in the example below).
 -   _<UserIndex\>_ is the index of the user that will be associated with the credential.
 Can be set to `null`.